 Today, numerous Lancasters exist in Aircraft Museums around the world, and two still fly, the RAF Battle of Britain Flight's City of Lincoln (PA474) and the Canadian War Heritage Museum's FM213 at Mount Hope, Ontario, Canada.
 Both these aircraft are often seen at air shows.
 There is also a taxi-ing Mk VII Lancaster (NX611) at the Lincolnshire Air Museum at East Kirkby and this does make regular excursions, a thrilling sight, especially at night.
 One lovely touch is when the aircraft is at the end of its outward taxi run, turns, waits, and flashes its letter "J" via signalling lamp, to the Watch Office.
 Good show, chaps.

 I took a ride in the aircraft for one of its taxi runs in May 2001 and report that it was a thrilling experience.
 Whilst you must stay in your designated "crew position" whilst the aircraft is moving, once stationary with its engines blaring there is every opportunity to move round and photograph / video.
 Once the engines have stopped, you are free to walk round the outside of the aircraft quite unhurriedly and see it "in the flesh".
-This once-in-a-lifetime experience costs £65.
-Be warned though - you'll still have to pay to go into the Museum (this is rather mean in my opinion).
+This once-in-a-lifetime experience at the time cost me a mere £65 in 2001, but today it's about four times that!.
 What crew position do I recommend?
 Mid-upper turret, or astrodome just in front.
 From here you have the best position for viewing, and the crowd can gape at you!

 The MoD have a Lancaster page.